jordanbaird/Ice/README.md

 - [x] Hotkeys to toggle individual menu bar sections
 - [x] Toggle when mouse enters and exits the menu bar
 - [x] Automatically rehide menu bar items
-- [ ] Support MacBooks with notch
 - [ ] Drag and drop interface to arrange individual menu bar items
+- [ ] Menu bar item search
 - [ ] Hotkeys to temporarily show individual menu bar items
 - [ ] Menu bar widgets
-- [ ] Drop-down panel that displays menu bar icons as an alternative to the menu bar
+- [ ] Secondary panel that displays menu bar items as an alternative to the menu bar (e.g. for use with MacBooks with the notch)
-- [ ] Custom spacing between menu bar icons
+- [ ] Custom spacing between menu bar items

 ### Menu bar appearance

 - [x] Menu bar tint (solid and gradient)
 - [x] Menu bar shadow
 - [x] Menu bar border
-- [x] Custom menu bar shapes (i.e. rounded/split)
+- [x] Custom menu bar shapes (rounded and/or split)

 ### Other

 - [x] Launch at login
 - [x] Automatic updates

+## Why the name?

+Because your menu bar becomes like ice, allowing your menu bar items to slide right off 🧊🧊🧊

 ## Gallery